 What is the Purpose of No Pay No Play Law?

 The purpose of the law is to lower the cost of car insurance rates in Louisiana.
 The thinking behind the law is that the restriction on the recovery of damages will encourage more drivers to purchase car insurance coverage.
+Not all states do this.
+For example, if you are in a car accident in Florida, these rules do not apply.

 Having less uninsured drivers on the road reduces the cost to car insurance companies because they spend less covering accidents caused by uninsured drivers.
 Lawmakers want the savings for the car insurance companies to “trickle-down” to consumers.